nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 By : `Team CS2103JAN2017-W15-B4`   &nbsp;&nbsp;&nbsp;&nbsp; Since: `Mar 2017`  &nbsp;&nbsp;&nbsp;&nbsp; Licence: `MIT`

 Geekeep is a simple Command-Line-Interface (CLI) based Task Manager app created by us, a 4 man team, for NUS's CS2103 Software Engineering module.
 You can find out more about our team [here](https://github.com/CS2103JAN2017-W15-B4/main/blob/master/docs/AboutUs.md).

+Geekeep automatically categorizes your tasks into events, deadlines or just plain tasks.
+It affords you all the basic functionalities of a task manager from just the Command-Line alone!

 ---